imgdrive/Folder2ISO/README.md

 # Translations for Folder2ISO
-Folder2ISO is a free portable standalone tool to create ISO image files from folders.
+Folder2ISO is a free portable standalone tool to create an ISO Image from a folder.

 ![image](https://github.com/imgdrive/Folder2ISO/assets/19568093/11c304f7-6201-4ab1-a42f-dc9fe47ccab9)